divyanshsharma11/divyanshsharma11/README.md

 ---

-🚀 *I'm a Software Developer with  nearly 3 years of experience.*
+🚀 *I'm a Software Developer with more than 3 years of experience.*
 I specialize in **Node.js**, **MongoDB**, **SQL**  and also worked with **Java**, **Python**, **Git**, and **Google Cloud Platform**.
 I'm known as someone who’s always curious to explore new technologies.

 ---